Invictus International School enrols children aged six to eight years in Grades 1 and 2 at a small, waterfront campus in Sentosa.

 The school says: "Sentosa campus offers the same IPC curriculum as the Dempsey Hill campus, so the older children can integrate seamlessly into Grade 3 classes at Dempsey Hill by the time they graduate from Grade 2."

 Back to basics

 Invictus has received widespread media coverage, not only for its low school fees but also for its ‘back to basics’ style of education.
 Founded by South African entrepreneur John Fearon (a parent who felt so disgruntled with the cost of education in Singapore that he decided to found his own school), Invictus offers a private education without the frills.

 In the words of founding principal Mary Ann Davies, the school believes that quality education is simple.

 We don’t believe that this simplicity needs the embellishment of a multitude of expensive out of classroom experiences for our children.

 Instead, it claims to concentrate on learning within the classroom, and leaves the extra-curricular activities at the parents’ front door.

-As a dedicated primary school rather an all-through school, the question parents may ask is where will my child go next?
-Some will prefer this small and intimate environment for young learners, others may only be here for the primary years anyway.
+As a standalone primary school rather an all-through school, the question parents may ask is where will my child go next?
+Some will prefer this small and intimate environment for young learners, others may only be here in Singapore for the primary years anyway.
 The school is also fully aware that some families use Invictus as a 'holding school' while they wait to get a place at their preferred school.